Retatrutide vs Semaglutide vs Tirzepatide: Dosage Comparison

 | Mechanism | Triple (GLP-1/GIP/GCGR) | Dual (GLP-1/GIP) | Single (GLP-1) |

 Cross-trial comparison limitations: These outcomes are from separate clinical trials with different study populations, baseline characteristics, trial durations, and statistical endpoints.
-Direct head-to-head comparisons would require a randomised controlled trial evaluating all three compounds simultaneously—no such trial has been conducted to date.
-Retatrutide TRIUMPH-4 data are topline results; full published data are expected in 2026.[1][4]
+Direct head-to-head comparisons would require a randomised controlled trial evaluating all three compounds simultaneously — no such trial has been conducted to date.
+Retatrutide TRIUMPH-1 topline released May 21, 2026; full data presentation at the ADA Scientific Sessions in June 2026.
+TRIUMPH-2 (T2D) and TRIUMPH-3 (established CVD) readouts expected later in 2026.[1][4]

 Several factors make cross-trial weight-reduction comparisons imprecise: